 Twenty One Pilots have never done things by half.
 Every record that they have produced over their varied, colourful, boundary smashing career has been nothing less than a triumph for all that have let it into their hearts, souls and minds.
 Yet with ‘Trench’, there is something different.
 Something deeper.
-There’s something that makes it the most important moment of their time as a band.
+Two years on from its release, we look at exactly what that is.

 It’s normal for a band’s previous work to be brought to the forefront of the conversation when a new album is.
 Though to compare 2015’s ‘Blurryface’ to anything that Pilots were set to produce with ‘Trench’ would be criminal.
 ‘Blurryface’ was a moment in time.
 An explosion of light and sound and feeling and passion that is impossible to replicate in any way.
 Which is exactly why ‘Trench’ is nothing like it.
 It doesn’t grab you by the throat and demand you dance till your feet subsequently drop off.
 It doesn’t whizz and bang and pop and fizz like many may have wanted it to.
 It just wouldn’t work.
 Instead it waits patiently, becoming more and more prominent each time you let it enter your body before completely and utterly taking over.
 It wants to be perused and explored, studied and debated.
 Every single second of audio output exists for a very important reason, completely unique to every other second of audio found on the album.
 Everything is in place for a reason and nothing is a mistake.
 It is a record that wants you to become enamoured with it, and it’s impossible not to.